 We are approximately sixty vibrant, retired women teachers, who are committed to RWTO as a vehicle of choice for their activities today.
 We have three meetings a year in Spring (May), Fall (September), and Winter December).
 Connection, Consideration, and Community are three key words that I feel describe our vision and activities, with ‘fun’ being a key element of everything that we do.
 We wouldn’t want it any other way!
 As part of Area 7, our Branch follows the route of Lake Ontario from Oshawa (south), through Courtice, Bowmanville, Newcastle, Port Hope, Cobourg, and Brighton, right up to the boundaries of Trenton, Belleville, and Peterborough.
 Since 1956 when we were first formed, our Branch diligently recalls the visionary quest of our first RWTO group, as they voted to affirm our need for ‘caring and sharing,’ pensions, fun and fellowship.

-In 2016, two examples have testified to our superb programs and this active commitment.
-First our celebration of the 60th Anniversary of RWTO was a sell-out success.
+In 2016, we celebrated the 60th Anniversary of RWTO.
+It was a sell-out success!
 Within the venue of a Victorian tea, we incorporated our theme, “Past, Present, and Future, Following the Yellow Brick Road” as based on the Wizard of Oz musical.
 Music, food, historical dress, exceptional decorations, archival displays, special guests and speakers, added up to an exemplary event.
 The returning comment from the Executive meeting was, “Can we do more of this?”

 Our Branch believes and acts on the principles associated with Connection, Community and Consideration in terms of their RWTO commitment.
 If you wish, do drop in for a meeting as our invited guest.
 We would love to have you!